 How to check your credit score?

 There’s nothing like the anticipation of a new arrival.
 It can be joyous, exciting and a bit stressful.
 So the sooner you start planning for the little bundle, the better off you could be.
-Here are some helpful tips for getting your finances in shape for the road that lies ahead.
+Here are some helpful tips for saving for a baby, and getting your finances in shape for the road that lies ahead.

 A baby brings many joys.
 But the little treasures will generate expenses and could even affect your earnings for a few years.
-So the sooner you start planning financially, the better prepared you’ll be for the big day.
+So the sooner you start financially planning for a baby, the better prepared you’ll be for the big day.

 The first step is understanding your income and expenses, so you have a clear picture of where you stand.
 A budget is a good place to start.
 You can find some helpful budgeting tools at how to plan and stick to a budget.
 A budget could give you a reliable snapshot of where you’re currently spending, and help identify potential savings.
 If you’re working, you should also check if you’re entitled to maternity pay, Statutory Maternity Pay (SMP) or paternity pay.